Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 We spent a lot of time researching transportation for our Golden Triangle route, from Delhi to Agra to Jaipur and back to Delhi.

-The train is one option but I knew it wouldn’t be a fun experience to schlep around a huge suitcase at train stations in 40-degree C heat.
-So we found a better option!
+The train is one option, but I knew it wouldn’t be fun to schlep a huge suitcase around train stations in 40-degree C heat, so we found a better option!

 Golden Triangle Tour